 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Very rarely, blood clots with low blood platelet levels (sometimes with bleeding) have happened in people who got this vaccine.
-This has happened more often in women younger than 50 years old.
+This has happened more often in females younger than 50 years old.
 Most of the time, this happened within 3 weeks after the vaccine.
 Sometimes this has been deadly.
 These blood clots happened in different places, including the brain, stomach area, and legs.
 Call your doctor right away if you have any of these signs: Bruising or tiny blood spots away from the injection site, severe headache, headache that does not go away, stomach pain that does not go away, leg swelling or pain, chest pain, shortness of breath, blurred eyesight, seizures, or feeling confused.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away: